 ...1987...
 Hot weather prevailed in the Pacific Northwest.
 Afternoon highs of 88 degrees at Seattle WA, 103 degrees at Medford OR, and 111 degrees at Redding CA were records for the date.
 Cloudy and cool weather prevailed in the northeastern U.S. The high at Boston MA was just 60 degrees.

 ...1988...
+At Newport, Rhode Island 2.20 inches of rain was recorded, breaking the previous record of 1.37 inches that was set back in 1927.
 Thirteen cities in the southeastern U.S. reported record high temperatures for the date.
 In Montana, the record high of 102 degrees at Billings MT was their fifteenth of the month, and the high of 108 degrees at Glasgow MT equaled their record for June.
-Thunderstorms in the Atlantic Coast Region produced wind gusts to 102 mph at Tall Timbers MD. (
+Thunderstorms in the Atlantic Coast Region produced wind gusts to 102 mph at Tall Timbers MD.

 ...1989...
 Thunderstorms produced severe weather from the Central Plains to the Middle Mississippi Valley.
 There were 129 reports of severe weather during the day and night.
 Thunderstorms in Kansas produced wind gusts to 90 mph at Liberal, and hail four inches in diameter at Quinter.
 Thunderstorms in Wisconsin spawned a tornado at Lake Delton injuring four persons.
 Lightning struck and killed a woman at Junction City KS who had gotten out of her car to photograph the lightning.